-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fremont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fremont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fremont are a mix of both white- and blue-collar jobs.
 Overall, Fremont is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Fremont who work in office and administrative support (14.96%), sales jobs (13.72%), and management occupations (6.65%).

 In terms of college education, Fremont is nearly on par with the US average for all cities of 21.84%: 19.30% of adults 25 and older in Fremont have a bachelor's degree or advanced degree.